 NASA / JPL-CALTECH / MSSS / SCIENCE PHOTO LIBRARY NASA / JPL-CALTECH / MSSS / SCIENCE PHOTO LIBRARY

 Erosion on Mars.
 Curiosity rover image.
 These are sedimentary rock deposits in the Gale Crater on Mars.
-The rocks here were exposed 70 million years ago by ongoing wind erosion.
-The features here, part of the 'Yellowknife Bay' formation, include Point Lake (upper centre), the Gillespie Lake (centre left), and Sheepbed (below Gillespie Lake).
-At centre right are the Cumberland and John Klein drill sites.
+Analysis indicates that wind-driven erosion and scarp retreat has formed these features.
+This view looks west-northwest from 'Yellowknife Bay'.
+Features include the Point Lake outcrop (centre right), the Gillespie Lake sandstone (bottom right), and the Sheepbed mudstone (bottom left).
 The Curiosity rover is part of the Mars Science Laboratory (MSL) mission.
 It landed on Mars on 6 August 2012, on a mission to investigate the Martian climate and geology.
-Image obtained with the Mast Camera (Mastcam) on 24 December 2012.
+Image obtained with the Mast Camera (Mastcam) on 14 February 2013.

 Model release not required.
 Property release not required.